 As part of our expansion strategy, we plan to use \$110.0 million of net proceeds of this offering to complete eight financing transactions within 45 days of the completion of this offering.
 We may fund \$7.0 million of these financings through a securitization which would reduce the net proceeds we would use for these financings.
 Six of these transactions represent newly originated financing receivables.
 For two of these transactions, which we originally financed through issuances of secured notes, we plan to retire these notes in order to allow us to retain a larger portion of the economics from the underlying project.
-The financing transactions consist of five newly originated energy efficiency loans with an estimated fair market value of approximately \$29.0 million and the retirement of two separate note issuances for a single sustainable infrastructure project with a combined estimated fair market value of approximately \$19.0 million.
+The financing transactions consist of five newly originated energy efficiency loans with an estimated fair market value of approximately \$20.0 million, one newly originated clean energy loan with an estimated fair market value of approximately \$20.0 million.
 The U.S. federal government is the primary credit obligor on all of these projects.
 As of March 31, 2013, these transactions consisted of fixed rate amortizing loans with weighted average yield-to-maturity of approximately 4.30% and a weighted average remaining life of approximately 18 years.
 For additional information regarding the calculation of weighted average yield-to-maturity and weighted average remaining life, see "Business-Our Assets."
 We expect to make additional financings consistent with our investment strategy with the balance of the net proceeds of this offering.
 See "Use of Proceeds."